 A DMP can help you reduce the risk of a data breach and ensure your organization complies with data protection standards and regulations such as the GDPR.

-Your organization’s DMP may also contain a list of data protection tools and solutions like Syteca — a comprehensive cybersecurity platform that can help you fight insider threats and avoid account compromise, data breaches, and other cybersecurity incidents.
+Your organization’s DMP may also contain a list of data protection tools and solutions like Syteca, a comprehensive privileged access management (PAM) platform with built-in identity threat and detection (ITDR) that helps fight insider threats and prevent identity compromise.

-Syteca can help your organization ensure secure data management with these toolsets:
+Syteca can help your organization secure data with these capabilities:

-- User activity monitoring (UAM), which enables you to monitor and record all user activity in your infrastructure, allowing you to track how employees and vendors handle your sensitive data.
+- User activity monitoring (UAM) enables you to monitor and record all user activity in your infrastructure, allowing you to track how employees and vendors handle your sensitive data.

 4. Access control policy